If you want to eat the best foods for hair growth, which ones should you add to your diet and consume on a regular basis?

 Adding as many foods for hair growth as you can from the list above should definitely help.

+new hair all on their own.
 To do that, you’ll probably need to try some other ideas as well:

 Note: Always consult with a qualified health care specialist before making any lifestyle, dietary or other health related changes.

 Like this page?